Adapting to the New Ways of Dining: Safely Re-Opening Your Restaurant

 GETS RID OF

 Our sanitizing gel formulation is balanced to make hands feel good while safely and effectively killing germs.
-Our sanitizing gels contain 70% ethyl alcohol with Vitamin E, and our sanitizing wipes contain 75% ethyl alcohol.
+Our convenient single-use packets of sanitizing gel contain 70% ethanol with moisturizer, and our non-alcohol sanitizing wipes contain .13% benzalkonium chloride.
 That is antiseptic strength that you can rely on.

 Trademark Brand sanitizing gels and sanitizing wipes kill 99.99% of many common germs that may cause illness.
 That is antibacterial protection you can trust.